wangfowen/owenwangdotcom/_posts/2015-02-01-guide-to-friendshipping.md

 ##3.
 Open up##

-Others are more likely to open up to you if you do it first.
-This might not always be the case, but what do you have to lose?
+As I originally hypothesized, I still think this is the most important step.
+Once you get to a point where you have rapport, try to let your guard down sometimes.
+Sharing your feelings is not a sign of weakness.
+I'd even dare say it's a sign of strength.
+It means you're not afraid of putting yourself out there.
+Even though there's always the chance that you could get hurt, you're willing to take that risk to connect emotionally with others.

-Sometimes if you open up to the wrong people, that’ll come back to bite you, but I try to use my judge of character liberally.
+Yes, sometimes if you open up to the wrong people, it'll come back to bite you, but if you've managed to build rapport and they don't seem to be of shady character, then more often than not, trusting is not a bad thing.